-As some skeptics claim that the holy book of the Quran was written by a human, specifically Prophet Muhammad ﷺ, it becomes essential to address this misconception.
-Understanding who wrote the Quran is key to uncovering its true origin and divine nature.
+Some skeptics argue that the Quran was authored by a human specifically Prophet Muhammad ﷺ.
+However, this is a common misconception that deserves careful examination.
+Understanding who truly wrote the Quran is crucial to recognizing its divine origin.

-In this blog, we will explore the factual evidence that shows the Quran is not the work of any human author but the word of God, revealed to Prophet Muhammad ﷺ over 23 years.
+In this blog, we’ll uncover clear evidence that the Quran is not a human creation, but the word of God revealed to Prophet Muhammad ﷺ over a span of 23 years.

 Who Actually Wrote the Quran